-Feasibility is an estimate of how many completed survey responses are expected.
-This estimate is calculated by the following things:
+Feasibility is an estimate of how many completed survey responses you can expect.
+This estimate is calculated by the following:

-Raise price- the cost/complete directly determines how much the respondent is rewarded.
-Respondents are picking from a wide variety of surveys, so giving a higher incentive will make your survey more competitive and increase feasibility
+The cost per complete directly determines how much the respondent is rewarded.
+Respondents are picking from a wide variety of surveys, so giving a higher incentive will make your survey more competitive and increase feasibility.

-Expand audience- if possible, limit your target group to allow more people to take the survey.
-For example, if you are targeting specific county consider allowing surrounding counties or the entire state to take the survey
+When possible, open your target groups to allow more people to take the survey.
+Example: if you are targeting a specific county, consider allowing nearby counties or the entire state to take the survey.

 Shorten the Survey